-FESC REPORT ON
+FESC REPORT ON ERASMUS STAFF COMPETENCES

-ERASMUS+ STAFF COMPETENCES 2019

-Co-funded by the Erasmus+ Programme of the European Union This project has been funded with support from the European Commission and cofunded by the Erasmus+ Programme of the European Union.
+This project has been funded with support from the European Commission and co-funded by the Erasmus+ Programme of the European Union.
 This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

-PARTNERS

-COORDINATOR
+PARTNERS COORDINATOR